geertdaelemans/touch-editor/ReadMe.md

-# VRT Touch - Editor
+# Touch - Editor
-In this repository, you can find the source code of the VRT Touch Editor component.
+In this repository, you can find the source code of the Touch Editor component.

 ## Installation with docker
 ## Adding a default user (administrator):